rigels02/MYBOOK-ANGULAR-CLIENT/src/Readme.md

 # My books angular client v2

+The back-end application from this Angular client is sb-mybook-angular branch master_v1.

 **In V2 the File upload way is going to be changed**

 Angular client for sb-mybook-angular